Why the Semi-Independent 1099 Model Is Fading — and Why Full, Multi-Custodial Independence Is Becoming the Preferred Path Forward

 The Context Matters: Ameriprise’s W-2 Core and Its Impact on the 1099 Channel

 Any discussion of Ameriprise’s 1099 platform must be viewed in the context of the firm’s core business.
-Ameriprise’s approximately 10,000 W-2 financial advisors remain the economic engine of the organization.
-The independent 1099 channel, while meaningful, represents only a fraction of the overall advisor population.
+Ameriprise has 10,000 brokers, but its W-2 financial advisors remain the more profitable of its two channels.
+The independent 1099 channel, while comprising 75% of its sales force, runs with much thinner margins that depend on scale.

-Like many large firms, Ameriprise is navigating several converging industry pressures:
+At the same time, Ameriprise, like many large firms, is navigating several converging industry pressures:

-- A shrinking pipeline of traditional W-2 recruits, historically sourced through W-2-to-W-2 competition with firms such as Morgan Stanley, Raymond James, and Wells Fargo
+- A shrinking pipeline of traditional W-2 recruits, historically sourced through firms such as Morgan Stanley, Raymond James and Wells Fargo

 - A material rise in the cost of doing business, driven by regulatory expansion, compliance oversight, technology investment, and supervisory infrastructure